 - from time to time, try to summarise the group's progress.

-PwC aims to let candidates know as soon as possible if they have been successful or not.
+PwC aims to let candidates know as soon as possible after their assessment day if they have been successful or not.
 Sometimes, an additional interview is necessary.